 A wide array of cultural activities in Berlin is featured alongside the academic courses.
 The “Berlin program”, included in the participation fee, will introduce participants to the history and culture of Berlin, and will encourage socializing between students from all of the courses.
 Inter-cultural training, leadership training, and team-building activities are also included.

-Courses are offered in three blocks between mid June and mid August: Block 1 (4 weeks), Block 2 (2 weeks), and Block 3 (4 weeks).
+Courses are offered in four terms between June and August: Term 1 (4 weeks), Term 2 (2 weeks), Term 3 (4 weeks), and Term 4 (6 weeks).
 UW students must attend at least two of the blocks to reach the minimum credit requirement.
 Therefore, you have two enrollment options for this program:

-- You choose courses in Block 1 and Block 2 or courses in Block 2 and Block 3 for a total of 6 weeks of participation.
-You should expect to earn 6-7 UW credits in this track.
+- You choose courses in Block 1 and Block 2 or courses in Block 2 and either Block 3 or Block 4 for a total of 6 or 8 weeks of participation.
+You should expect to earn 6-8 UW credits in this track.

-- You choose courses in all three blocks for a total of 10 weeks of participation.
-You should expect to earn 12-14 UW credits.
+- You choose courses in Block 1, Block 2, and either Block 3 or Block 4 for a total of 10 or 12 weeks of participation.
+You should expect to earn 10-12 UW credits.

 For more information about the program and available engineering courses, visit the TU-Berlin Summer University website